abhijithnbalan/Crack_Detection/readme.md

 ### 4. Running The Model

 Running or using the pretrained model is simple.
+1. Build the model

+    ```
+    cd build
+    cmake ..
+    make
+    cd ..
+    ```
+2. Execute the code

+    ```
+    cd bin
+    ./CrackDetection <path to image>
+    ```

+The output will contain output from network, and the confidence of that output.

+Model output :

+    1 : No crack identified
+    2 : Crack identified